yohannesaf/Computational-Approach-to-Analyze-and-Visualize-Rap-Lyrics/lyrics/Kendrick.md

-alright, here we go, third take, real quick Ali

-Got me breathing with dragons
-I'll crack the egg in your basket, you bastard
-I'm Marilyn Manson with madness, now just imagine the magic I light to asses, don't ask for your favorite rapper

-Chuuch
-(He dead) I killed him (Amen) Bitch

 And this is rigamortis and it's gorgeous when you die Ali recorded and I'm Morpheus, the Matrix of my mind I'm out the orbit, you an orphan and a hairdresser combined